internet-corey/HomeVideos/README.md

 # HomeVideos

-Containerized JS app to pull film metadata from the OMDB API and store in a local mysql db for a personal film collection
+Containerized TS app to pull film metadata from the OMDB API and store in a local mysql db for a personal film collection

 ## Setup
 - `docker-compose up --build`